azsk/AzTS-docs/06-Customizing AzTS for your org/Extending AzTS/ManagementGroupBasedComplianceInitiative.md

 4. Click on 'Save'.

 After completion of above steps, AzTS UI will have additional filter for Management Group.
-If Management group is selected in this filter and it has a compliance initiative configured for it, then configured compliance initiative would become the default compliance initiative and user would see the compliance summary for only those controls which are part of the configured compliance initiative.
+If Management Group is selected in this filter and it has a compliance initiative configured for it, then configured compliance initiative would become the default compliance initiative and user would see the compliance summary for only those controls which are part of the configured compliance initiative.